Clubs and Activities

 The CMS Yearbook club is open to students in grades 6-8.
 It meets on select Thursdays from 2:45-3:30 beginning on October 9th.
 Coleytown’s Yearbook captures important events and memories from the middle school experience, and is a representation of the hard work and creativity of the club members.
 Student members participate in: designing the layout, creating pages, organizing student surveys, selecting themes, gathering information, taking photos, and more!

-The Colt School Newspaper: Advisor: to be announced
+The Colt School Newspaper: Adviser: to be announced

 The Colt meets on Wednesdays from 2:45 - 3:45 in the computer lab (212) each week.
 The Colt is a "Green Friendly" online newspaper written for students, by students and features local, national, and international news that our members find relevant for their peers to be informed about.
 The club members include writers, editors, photographers, and a cartoonist.